B-Real: Production work

 In addition to his career as an MC, B-Real has worked as a music producer for six years, with clients ranging from Proof of D12 to the WWE.
 He intentionally kept his production for Cypress Hill down to a minimum, as not to interfere with DJ Muggs' involvement in the group, but has produced several tracks for his own solo projects.
 B-Real also manages a team of music producers known as the 'Audio Hustlaz'.
 B-Real produced three of the tracks on his solo album Smoke N Mirrors: "Don't Ya Dare Laugh", "Fire" and "Dr. Hyphenstein".
 B-Real and his production worked alongside DJ Muggs and others on the 2010 Cypress Hill album Rise Up.

 Non-music projects

 In 1998, B-Real voiced the part of a newborn baby for the song "This World Is Something New to Me" in The Rugrats Movie.

 In the early 2000s B-Real and DJ Muggs co-founded and co-captained a professional paintball team, the Stoned Assassins.
 They competed regionally, nationally, and internationally, usually in the second-level divisions.
 B-Real and the Assassins also appeared in the console game Greg Hastings Tournament Paintball.

 His live streaming site Breal.tv features live interactive programming over the internet.
-He is the host of the video podcasts The Dr. Greenthumb Podcast, The Smokebox and Meditation.
+He is the host of the video podcasts The Dr. Greenthumb Show, The Smokebox and Meditation.

 In 2018, B-Real partnered with marijuana subscription box company Daily High Club to craft a B-Real-themed smoking supply box for the month of March.